DataDog/integrations-core/cisco_aci/README.md

         pwd: <PWD>

         ## @param tenant - list of strings - optional
-        ## List of tenants to collect metrics data.
+        ## List of tenants to collect metrics data from.
         #
         # tenant:
         #   - <TENANT_1>